Facebook

 Clearing a San Diego County Arrest Warrant or Bench Warrant

-[vc_row triangle_shape="no"][vc_column][vc_empty_space height="30px"][/vc_column][/vc_row][vc_row triangle_shape="no" el_id="custom_row" el_class="cil-row"][vc_column el_id="left-colm" el_class="cil-secn"][vc_column_text el_id="cstm-text_block"] Clearing a San Diego County Arrest Warrant or Bench Warrant You’ve been issued an arrest warrant, what should you do next?
+[vc_row triangle_shape="no"][vc_column][vc_empty_space height="30px"][/vc_column][/vc_row][vc_row triangle_shape="no" el_id="custom_row" el_class="cil-row"][vc_column el_id="left-colm" el_class="cil-secn"][vc_column_text el_id="cstm-text_block"] Clearing a San Diego County Arrest Warrant or Bench Warrant You’ve been issued an arrest warrant or bench warrant, what should you do next?
 At The Cruz Law Office, we can assist you in clearing your arrest warrant before you are arrested and put in jail.
 The worst thing you can do is ignore the arrest warrant and risk losing your freedom.
 If there is an arrest warrant against you, any law enforcement contact will result in your immediate detention.
-The longer you wait to clear your arrest warrant, the greater the risk that the court...
+The longer you wait to clear your arrest warrant, the greater the risk...

 Continue reading